JeunghyunLee/jeunghyunlee.github.io/_posts/2023-01-03-BCS-symposium.md

     <img width="80%" src="/images/posts/post_2023_BCS_symposium.png">
 </p>

 I gave a presentation at the first 10-10 iSRC symposium of 2023.
 The goal of 10-10 iSRC grant is to encourage and support collaboration among different research groups.
-I shared the research progress with a title of *Investigating the neural correlates of substance-related memory bias under stress*.
+I shared the research progress with a title of *Investigating the neural correlates of substance-related memory bias under stress* with the other research teams.